Cornell Feeders Live Updates

 • March 19, 2021Votes Are In and Data Collection Starts Soon

-In the past month, Bird Cams Lab participants shared what they want to learn more about and discussed questions we could potentially investigate with the Cornell FeederWatch cam.
-In the most recent set of discussions on the Question Design Board,…
+749 people weighed in on what we should collect for the Cornell Feeders Live investigation The Results In the past month, Bird Cams Lab participants shared what they want to learn more about and discussed questions we could potentially investigate…

 • A red-bellied woodpecker perches on a suet feeder in the middle, which is surrounded by hanging feeder and is above a platform feeder filled with seed.
 The red-bellied woodpecker has a red head, black-and-white striped wings, and a white face and belly.
 The background is a snow-covered landscape and bare vegetation.